 Notes

-- If your batter is too hard, add like 3 tbsp water or milk.
+- If your batter is too hard, add like 3 tablespoon water or milk.

 - Oil should be 3 inches deep inside pot, so it cooks evenly and to avoid soaking up oil.